 Some trees are naturally very high in these pigments and will have strong colours at all times of the year.
 These trees are usually marked out by both their appearance and their name, eg. the copper beech:

 Most plants have naturally low levels of these pigments and appear green most of the time.
 However, in certain situations these ‘green’ plants will produce higher levels of anthocyanins leading to a change in colour in their stems and leaves.

-One of the main causes is high levels of direct sunlight.
+One of the main causes of all red leaves is high levels of direct sunlight.
 And this is where it gets interesting for natural navigation.